descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 1. Change automatic storage duration such that a instances' lifetime is just moved lower on the stack as prescribed in p0936r0.
 1. Change automatic storage duration to static storage duration.
 [This is what I am proposing but only for those that it logically applies to.]

 If only #1 was applied holistically via p0936r0, `-Wlifetime` or some such, then that would not be appropriate or reasonable for those that really should be fixed by #2.
-Likewise #2 can't fix all but MAY make sense for those that it applies to.
+Likewise #2 can't fix all but DOES make sense for those that it applies to.
 As such, this proposal and `p0936r0` [^bindp] are complimentary.

 Personally, `p0936r0` [^bindp] should be adopted regardless because we give the compiler more information than it had before, that argument(s) lifetime is dependent upon the return(s) lifetime.
 When we give more information, like we do with const and constexpr, the `C++` compiler can do amazing things.
 Any reduction in undefined behavior, dangling references/pointers and delayed/unitialized errors should be welcomed, at least as long it can be explained simply and rationally.